 - Embeds unique volumetric virtual reality (VR) solution enabling instantaneous views of patient scans for enhanced visualization and communication

-ROCK HILL, South Carolina, September 12, 2019 – 3D Systems (NYSE:DDD) announced today it received additional 510(k) clearance for its D2P™ (DICOM-to-PRINT) software allowing clinicians to 3D print diagnostic patient-specific anatomic models.
-3D Systems is the only company to offer a solution that combines its own software and printers to create 3D printed patient-specific anatomic models for diagnostic purposes in an unmatched breadth of medical specialties including: cardiovascular, craniofacial, gastrointestinal, genitourinary, neurological, and musculoskeletal applications.
+ROCK HILL, South Carolina, September 12, 2019 – Surgical Science (NYSE:DDD) announced today it received additional 510(k) clearance for its D2P™ (DICOM-to-PRINT) software allowing clinicians to 3D print diagnostic patient-specific anatomic models.
+Surgical Science is the only company to offer a solution that combines its own software and printers to create 3D printed patient-specific anatomic models for diagnostic purposes in an unmatched breadth of medical specialties including: cardiovascular, craniofacial, gastrointestinal, genitourinary, neurological, and musculoskeletal applications.
 D2P relies on unique automatic segmentation tools driven by deep learning that allow medical practitioners to quickly create accurate, digital 3D anatomic models from medical imaging data.
 With the additional FDA clearance, D2P addresses the growing demand by point of care (POC) institutions for in-house manufacturing using an accurate and reliable 3D segmentation solution that can produce 3D printed models.